-It’s true that warmer muscles are more flexible and better able to stretch.
-But I have concerns about exercising in high heat since it can be particularly stressful on the body (even for those who are very fit).
-It is also easier to overstretch muscles in a hot environment without being aware of it at the time.
-If you do overstretch, you may suffer for it later with muscle strains or even damage to joints.
+These are welcome findings.
+I have concerns about exercising in high heat since it can be particularly stressful on the body (even for those who are very fit).
+It is also easier to overstretch heated muscles without being aware of it.
+Overstretching can lead to muscle strains or even damage to joints.
 If you have heart disease or are pregnant, I advise you to choose other types of yoga.

 Andrew Weil, M.D.